 - Studies spreading-related phenomena, such as rumors, and disease contagions, and how these affect the airline industry

-Transportation researchers and practitioners in the airline industry, State and federal policy decisions makers, and planners, Employees of government agencies, such as FAA or DOT, as well as European or Asian counterparts
+Transportation researchers and practitioners in the airline industry, State and federal policy decisions makers, and planners, Employees of government agencies, such as FAA or DOT, as well as their European or Asian counterparts

 2. The airline industry

 4. Connectivity in air route networks